WebAssembly/spec/proposals/Level-1.md

 Hence, while an exception reference is a new first class type, this proposal disallows their usage in linear memory.

-A WebAssembly exception is created by the `except` instruction.
-Once an exception is created, you can throw it with the `throw` instruction.
+A WebAssembly exception is created when you throw it with the `throw` instruction.
 Thrown exceptions are handled as follows:

 1. They can be caught by a catch block in an enclosing try block of a function body.
 The caught exception is pushed onto the stack.